- Graduate Reading-Knowledge Exams

 The graduate reading exam in French requires the translation from French into English of a 500 word passage.
 Candidates will have two hours and may use a dictionary and one additional grammar aid, such as a verb dictionary.
 Additional materials are not allowed.

 Students may prepare for the exam by consulting a good grammar review book and by doing practice translations.
 Additional preparation is offered in French 615, but students do not need to be enrolled in French 615 in order to take the exam.
 FREN 615 is generally offered once a year (in either the spring or summer sessions).
-FREN 615 will be offered in SPRING 2020.
+FREN 615 will be offered in Summer 2021.
 A minimum number of students must sign up for the course to make.

 The graduate reading exam in German requires the translation of an excerpt from an academic text into English.
 Candidates have two hours to complete the exam and may use a dictionary.
 Candidates without adequate previous knowledge of GERM will need to take German 615.

 GERM 615 assumes no previous knowledge of the language.
 It is generally offered in the Summer Session.